• Skip to primary navigation

 Jump to Recipe

 This Vegan Tuna is satisfying, delicious, and completely customizable.
-It takes just 20 minutes to prepare and it's perfect for make-ahead lunches.
+Preparing takes just 10 minutes and is perfect for make-ahead lunches.

 Front view of vegan tuna sandwich on a white plate.
 Potato chips in the background.

-This mixture is very similar to my popular Vegan Crab Cake recipe and I also use it for Vegan Crab Bites.
+This mixture is similar to my popular vegan crab cake recipe, and I also use it for vegan crab bites.
 It's easy to adjust and can be used for a variety of recipes, too.
-It truly is the best replacement for that flaky fish texture!
+I love it in a sandwich with all the fixings and vegan macaroni salad on the side.
+It's perfect!

 Ingredients and add-in Ideas